davecrow/davecrow.github.io/_posts/2014-10-30-user-testing-vs-usability-testing.md

 ---

-User testing.
+User test.
 Focus group.
-Usability testing.
+Usability test.

 I often see the [terms get used interchangeably](https://twitter.com/DavidLCrow/status/528008693132980225), but there’s an important difference.